-I can see why the French live longer than the English.
-At 9pm on the Monday, I was standing near Cathédrale Notre Dame in bright sunshine, admiring the flying buttresses and the views up and down the Seine.
-Plenty of time to meander back to the RER station, get back to the conference accommodation just outside Paris, and buy food from a local shop before dusk fell.
-At 9pm on the Tuesday, having emerged into London in the centre of a titanic hour-long thunderstorm, the first time I'd ever consciously noticed that lightning is blue, I was standing under a sky-sized raincloud, shivering.
+By the way, I can see why the French live longer than the English.
+At 9pm on Monday last week, I was standing near Cathédrale Notre Dame in bright sunshine, admiring the flying buttresses and the views up and down the Seine.
+Plenty of time to meander back to the RER train station, get back to the conference accommodation at Cachan, and buy food from a local shop before dusk fell.
+At 9pm on Tuesday, having emerged into London in the centre of a titanic hour-long thunderstorm, the first time I'd ever consciously noticed that lightning is blue, I was standing under a large raincloud; shivering.
 It felt ten degrees cooler.
 Dusk was reflected in the puddles on the pavement.
 This is why the French have joie de vivre whereas the English have tea and custard creams.
-Especially superb was the joie de vivre provided in liquid form (red, rosé, and white) at our conference lunches.

 During the conference, joie de vivre was available in liquid form (red, rosé, and white) at the excellent lunches provided by Crous de Créteil student services at the École normale supérieure de Cachan.
 For this and the rest of the doings at ENS Cachan, I want to thank our conference organisers from the ENS, Eric Bruillard, François-Marie Blondel, and Françoise Tort.